MattLusherRO/edge-developer/microsoft-edge/dev-guide.md

 4. CSP violation reporting: A new event, SecurityPolicyViolationEvent is now fired upon CSP violations.
 The earlier mechanism for CSP reporting, `report-uri`, continues to be supported.
 Several new fields have been added to the violation reports common to both, including `effectiveDirective` (the policy that was violated), `statusCode` (the HTTP response code), `sourceFile` (the URL of the offending resource), `lineNumber`, and `columnNumber`.

 #### Web Authentication
+Edge support for the emerging [Web Authentication API](./dev-guide/device/web-authentication.md) using [Windows Hello](http://go.microsoft.com/fwlink/p/?LinkID=624961) biometrics has been updated with the following changes:
+ - The experimental Web Authentication API is turned off by default ships behind a flag (type `about:flags` in your address bar to turn on the feature).
+ - You can now use the non-prefixed, standards-based APIs defined in the specification.
+The current Edge implementation [maps to the API definitions](http://www.w3.org/TR/2016/WD-webauthn-20160928/#idl-index) of a recent snapshot version and will continue to evolve with the spec.
+ - The original MS-prefixed APIs (the `MSCredentials` interface and related) are still available in Edge (on by default, not behind flag) but are no longer getting updated and are likely to be removed in the future.
+The companion [webauthn.js polyfill](https://github.com/adrianba/fido-snippets/blob/master/polyfill/webauthn.js) is also still available, but unlikely to receive further updates.

 #### WebDriver